ValDelch/TheNoiseMustFlow/README.md

 ## 🧠 Acknowledgments

-This project is based on several different resources.
+This project is based on several resources.
 Here is a list of some of the major inspirations:

 * [Ho et al., 2020] — (https://arxiv.org/abs/2006.11239)
 * [Umar Jamil](https://github.com/hkproj/pytorch-stable-diffusion) — and his video "[Coding Stable Diffusion from scratch in PyTorch](https://www.youtube.com/watch?v=ZBKpAp_6TGI&t=13980s)"